Hyle-org/devhub-hyle/docs/getting-started/hyled-install-instructions.md

 ## Mac, Linux, Windows with WSL

-You will need to have installed `make` and `go`, v1.20 and above, on your system
+You will need to have installed `make` and `go`, v1.20 and above, on your system.

 Here are the commands:
 ```bash